huserben/walkingpad/README.md

 The connection settings are read from a config file.
 Rename the existing *sample_config.yaml* to *config.yaml* and change the *address* to the Mac Address you just read.

 ## Testing Connection
 Once you've added the proper mac address you can test out whether it works.
-Open the Swagger API on http://*ServerIP*:5678 and try to set the mode to Manual or Standby.
+Execute a `POST` request to *http://<ServerIP>:5678/mode?new_mode=manual* - this should change the pad from Standby to Manual mode.
+To switch it back to standby, run *http://<ServerIP>:5678/mode?new_mode=standby*.

 If the status is changing on your WalkingPad you're good to go.